 For in depth guidance Immigration Checks – Guidance for Departments/Colleges

 FOR ALL DEPARTMENTAL RIGHT TO WORK CHECKS, ONCE THE DOCUMENTS HAVE BEEN SENT TO HR PLEASE DO NOT RETAIN ANY COPIES OF PERSONAL DATA

-What documents they need to take to an Enhanced check
+What documents they need to take to an Right to Work Check

 - Visa / Biometric Residence Card / other form of entry clearance

 - Highest qualification obtained (only required for first check)

 Failure to attend or produce the relevant documents will have an impact upon the continued employment contract with the University.

 Re-checks - The employee is then required to have their documentation re-checked every 12 months, this is university policy